reneang17/gitter/README.md

 # Giter

-My friend [Tom McClintock](https://github.com/tmcclintock) gives a seminar on his best 10 commits, that help him start a data oriented project using best practices.
-I typed a script to execute these authomatically, this way you can jump straight to your project.
+My friend [Tom McClintock](https://github.com/tmcclintock) gave me a seminar on his awesome first 10 commits to start a new data-oriented project using best practices.
+This is a script I wrote to authomate these commits so you can jump straight to your project.
+Future improvements will include some data cleaning libraries and some basic exploratory data analysis, for structure and un-structured data.

 Enjoy!

 This repo creates and commits for you a template to develope a python package on github.It features awesome development practices: test, setup.py, requirements.txt, and travis continuous integration support.